morgan-heisler/DeckBench/README.md

 ### 4. Install Agent Frameworks and MCP tool
 - The default agent framework used is OpenAIAgent.
 Please follow the installation guideline at https://github.com/openai/openai-agents-python.
 - Alternative agent framework supported is AWorld.
 Please follow the installation guideline at https://github.com/inclusionAI/AWorld.
 - File system MCP tool is required for the simulation pipeline.
+Please follow the installation guideline at https://github.com/MarcusJellinghaus/mcp_server_filesystem

 ### 4. Download Required Models
 The following models are required to calculate embeddings for metric calculation.
 Download them from Hugging Face (~5.5GB).